MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/New-MgApplicationSynchronizationJob.md

 # New-MgApplicationSynchronizationJob

 ## SYNOPSIS
-Create new navigation property to jobs for applications
+Create new synchronization job with a default synchronization schema.
+The job is created in a disabled state.
+Call Start job to start synchronization.

 ## SYNTAX